 Tiffany approaches yoga with a scientist’s knowledge, an athlete’s heart, and a yogi’s soul.
 Her education in sports medicine (a Bachelor’s Degree in Exercise Physiology and Master’s Degree in Rehabilitation Science) has given her a broad perspective on yoga and the way it can and should fit into an active person’s life.
 In addition to being an RYT200, she’s also certified or licensed as a Corrective Exercise Specialist, Athletic Trainer, Massage Therapist, and Personal Trainer.
 Her love for anatomy, movement, and bodywork inspire a Vinyasa style class to build body awareness, strength, and heat.
 Classes focus on proper alignment, breath, energy flow, and are filled with fun music and a few laughs along the way.

 Julie is an Idaho native, big kid at heart and adventurous yoga teacher.
 While getting her Bachelors Degree in Marketing at University of Idaho, she studied ballet and dance.
 After college, she spent some time in search of her “happy place”, landing her in the mountains of McCall.
 Julie loves to take her yoga “off the mat” and on to her snowboard in the winter and through the forests of Idaho in the summer.
 Her journey through the practice of yoga has led her to share yoga with the children of her community.
-Which has been led her to bring some children’s yoga practices to her Julie is a student of Debbi Murphy at Shanti Yoga School, and recently studied with her inspirations Taylor Harkness and Jason Crandell.
+Julie draws inspiration from her teacher Debbi Murphy at Shanti Yoga School, and Shanti workshop presenters and influencers Baxter Bell, Taylor Harkness and Jason Crandell.
 She feels her greatest teachers are her students, especially her pint-sized ones.
 Julie has completed 200 hour registered teacher training and Children’s Specialization Certification through Shanti Yoga School.
-Julie leads her practice with the same adventure, fun, and vibrant energy that she seeks off the mat.
+She leads her practice with the same adventure, fun, and vibrant energy that she seeks off the mat.
 She aspires to be bring yoga to schools and kids organizations, leading students to discover something new they love about yoga and themselves.

 Jan was born lucky, under the skies of Idaho where the natural world of mountains & deserts shaped her life.
 After graduating from ISU with a degree in education, she followed her heart & began a broader education – traveling the world learning about how other people live and dream.
 Her first introduction to yoga was totally visual & kinesthetic, since language was foreign.
 Because yoga felt good to her body, settled her mind, & soothed her spirit, it naturally became her corner stone.
 Simply returning to deep breathing with intention enhanced every life experience.
 She settled in Hawaii & studied at The Silent Dance Center for 2 years, Iyengar alignment techniques enhanced her perspective.
 Taking classes from masterful teachers, meeting the kindest students in the world & being the fitness director for The Boise Racquet & Swim Club for the past 19 years has broadened her education.
 Learning never stops, yoga is always new.
 Jan is now happily living in McCall, surrounded by 200+ year old trees, gardening, hiking, paddle boarding, biking & laughing a lot!
 Again yoga is her anchor & constant inner guide.